Here’s a little story about long term goals. Imagine this…

-First and foremost, if you are serious about goal setting and are ready to start making real progress forward, I highly encourage you to enroll in my goal setting course.
+First and foremost, if you are serious about goal setting and are ready to start making real progress forward, I highly encourage you to enroll in my goal success course.

 Not ready to enroll?
 No problem!
 Check out some of my free posts on the matter of goal setting.
 Posts like:

 - How to set goals

 - And how to achieve your daily goals

 With your goals in place, you can then start to do more with your time so that you get even more done each day.
 The more you get done, the sooner you will achieve your goals, after all.

 With that in mind, I recommend these posts:

 Moving forward with long term goals… or should I say long term vision

 Try setting a long term vision for yourself that allows you to chart a course towards a better future.
 Create a big picture plan for yourself that allows you to be flexible, but still have a direction.

 Then, set short and medium term goals to propel you forward.
 Use the information above to enhance your goal setting efforts and get to it.